-Prerequisites: Earth Systems Science 1, Advanced Earth Systems Science 1, Biology 1, Advanced Biology 1 or Environmental Science 1; Satisfactory completion or concurrent enrollment in Chemistry 1 or Advanced Chemistry 1.
+Prerequisites: Completion of two science courses: Earth Systems Science 1, or Advanced Earth Systems Science 1 and Biology 1 or Advanced Biology 1 and concurrent enrollment or completion of Chemistry 1 or Advanced Chemistry 1.

 Zoology is a hands on approach to the study of invertebrate and vertebrate animal systems in marine and terrestrial environments.
 This course along with other advanced biology electives is designed for students seeking in-depth experiences in new topics not covered in Biology.
 Topics include animal diversity, behavior, classification, and structure and function of body systems from jellyfish, squid, and sharks up through mammals.
 This course includes fieldtrips centered around research and labs done in conjunction with PSU faculty.
 This course relies heavily on laboratory activities with the animals and requires regular attendance.
 Evaluation is based on tests, guizzes, and laboratory performances.